pnminh/aws-solutions-architect-associate-notes-SAAC03/security/KMS.md

 - controll access to kms
 - default = everyone in this account can use the key
 - use for cross account
+- can also have principal as service, e.g. cloudtrail.amazonaws.com
 ## Multi Region Keys
 - keys are replicated with same id into diffrent region
 - encrypt and decypt in other keys